This post may contain affiliate links. Please read my disclosure policy.

 Beer or beef broth?

-- Purchase the best small chuck roast you can find; preferably one without a huge amount of fat.
+- Purchase the best small chuck roast you can find; preferably one without a lot of fat.
 You’ll need to remove as much visible fat as you can before adding the meat to the pot.
 If that’s impossible, be sure to skim the fat off the top when you remove the finished Goulash from the oven.

-Don’t skimp on the roasted red peppers.
+Don’t skip the roasted red peppers.

 - Cook’s Illustrated published an interesting recipe for Hungarian Goulash.
-While I didn’t use their entire recipe, I did glean one step that I think was genius.
+While I don’t use their recipe, I do glean one step I think is genius.
 The recipe calls for a jar of roasted red peppers packed in water.
 The drained peppers are blended with the paprika, tomato paste and a little red wine vinegar.
-This beautiful paste-like puree is added to the pot with the canned tomatoes and beef cubes.
-By mixing the paprika with the roasted red peppers you will avoid any grittiness you may find when using large amounts of the spice.

 - Always check the seasonings to ensure you have enough salt and pepper.

-Our Hungarian style beef Goulash keeps well for several days in the fridge.
-In fact, you can make this ahead and refrigerate until needed.
-Refrigerating the stew makes it easy to skim off any fat that has gathered on the top.
-If planning to serve later, I would undercook the stew by about 15 minutes so the potatoes don’t break apart.
+If planning to serve later, undercook the stew by about 15 minutes so the potatoes don’t break apart.
 Rewarm gently adding a little beef broth if needed to thin.
 This is a great stew to serve to company during the holidays or at a fun Hungarian themed dinner party!

 You’re going to love the tender chunks of beef and the hearty rich flavor of our beef Goulash.